An Introduction to Quantitative Sports Betting

 Mathematically, we say that if the expected value (EV) of a bet is zero, then the bet is fair:

-\[EV = P(\text{Win}) * (\text{\$ Profit}) - P(\text{Lose}) * (\text{\$ Wager})\]Setting \(EV = 0\) and \(P(\text{Lose}) = 1 - P(\text{Win})\), we can solve for the fair payout:
+\[EV = P(\text{Win}) \cdot ($ \text{Profit}) - P(\text{Lose}) \cdot ($ \text{Wager})\]Setting \(EV = 0\) and \(P(\text{Lose}) = 1 - P(\text{Win})\), we can solve for the fair payout:

-\[\text{\$ Fair Profit} = \frac{(1 - P(\text{Win})) * (\text{\$ Wager})}{P(\text{Win})}\]Of course, casinos need to turn a profit.
-In our example, let’s say the casino pays out 1.9x (-111 in American odds) your wager for a win.
-If two people each bet $10—one on heads and the other on tails—the casino collects $20 upfront.
+If two people each bet $10 (one on heads and one on tails) the casino collects $20 upfront.
 No matter which side the coin lands on, the casino only pays $19 to the winner, keeping $1 as profit.

-\[P_{\text{implied}}(H) + P_{\text{implied}}(T) = 52.6\% + 52.6 \% = 105.2\%\]This extra \(5.2\%\) is called the vigorish (also known as the vig, juice, or house edge).
-It’s the sportsbook’s fee for processing bets, and its size can vary depending on the market.
+\[P_{\text{implied}}(H) + P_{\text{implied}}(T) = 52.6\% + 52.6 \% = 105.2\%\]The extra \(5.2\%\) is the vigorish (also called the vig, juice, or house edge).
+It’s the sportsbook’s fee for processing bets, and its size varies by market.

-Only \(3/50\) (\(6\%\)) of players were profitable!
-The average final balance was \(-\$494\), meaning our imaginary casino netted roughly \(\$25000\)!
+Only 3 out of 50 (\(6\%\)) players ended up profitable!
+The average final balance was \(-\$494\), meaning the casino earned roughly \(\$25000\)!

 Example Vig Calculations